 Rare side effects may include numbness, tingling of the skin and nerve pain, Guillan-Barré (one in a million) or a severe allergic reaction.

 In children less than five years of age, these side effects may be more pronounced.
-In some instances, children may experience a fit or seizure as a result of developing a high fever (febrile convulsion).

 Any unexpected event following immunisation should be reported to SA Health.